baoduy/hbd.astro-paper/src/content/blog/devops-repositories-branches-cleanup.md

 tags:
   - azure-devops
   - repo-cleanup
-description: "This article provides a comprehensive guide on automating the cleanup of old branches in Azure DevOps Git repositories using a Node.js script.
+description: "A comprehensive guide on automating the cleanup of old branches in Azure DevOps Git repositories using a Node.js script.
 The script identifies branches that haven't been updated in the last 90 days and deletes them if they meet certain criteria."
 ---

-Managing branches in a Git repository can become cumbersome, especially when dealing with multiple repositories and projects.
-Over time, old and unused branches can clutter the repository, making it difficult to navigate and manage.
-To address this issue, we can automate the cleanup process using a Node.js script that interacts with Azure DevOps.
+## Introduction

+As software projects grow, the number of branches in our Git repository can quickly multiply.
+Over time, many of these branches become outdated or redundant, cluttering the repositories and making it harder to manage.
+Regularly cleaning up these branches is essential to maintain a clean and efficient development environment.
+But don’t worry—this is where automation can save you time and effort!

-In this blog post, we'll walk through a script that automates the cleanup of old branches in Azure DevOps Git repositories.
-The script checks for branches that haven't been updated in the last 90 days and deletes them if they meet certain criteria.
+In this guide, we'll walk through the process of setting up a script that automatically deletes old, unnecessary branches in Azure DevOps.
+We’ll cover everything from understanding the configuration file to executing the script.
+By the end of this article, you'll be equipped with the knowledge to keep the repositories tidy and efficient.

+**Why Clean Up Branches?**

+Before we dive into the technical details, let's talk about why this is important:

+- **Reduce Clutter**: Too many branches can make it difficult to navigate the repository, especially when trying to find active or important branches.
+- **Improve Performance**: A clean repository is easier to manage and can lead to better performance in the CI/CD pipelines.
+- **Prevent Confusion**: Developers might accidentally use or merge outdated branches, leading to potential issues in the codebase.
+Now that to understand the importance, let’s move on to how you can automate this process.

 ## Environment Variables